Lilian Dikmans

-Lilian Dikmans (born 12 December 1985) is an Australian model and founder of Real Food Healthy Body from Melbourne, who has become the first Australian model simultaneously partaking in Muay Thai bouts.
+Lilian Dikmans (born 12 December 1985) is an Australian model and founder of Real Food Healthy Body (RFHB) from Melbourne, who has become the first Australian model simultaneously partaking in Muay Thai bouts.

 Modelling career

 Dikmans was represented by Vivien's Models in Australia.
 Signing with the modelling agency shortly after finishing high school she worked as a model while completing her university studies appearing in television commercials for Sony, Just Car Insurance and Just Jeans.

 After completing her university studies Dikmans worked as a lawyer before returning to modelling in late 2016.
 Shortly after her return, she was cast as the hero in national television commercials for Pure Blonde and Kmart Australia.

 A model in the fitness space, Dikmans appeared on the August 2017 cover of Women's Health and Fitness Magazine with a feature article covering her career and body secrets.

 With her involvement in the combat sport of Muay Thai, Dikmans has participated in fight-inspired active wear campaigns for brands such as Lululemon Athletica and Russell Athletic.

 In September 2017 Dikmans was among "5 Models Who Get Runway Ready With Martial Arts" in the Evolve MMA, alongside Demi Lovato, Adriana Lima, Mia Kang, Gigi Hadid.

 In February 2019 Dikmans appeared as the hero in a Ford Focus ST Line TV Commercial, featuring her Muay Thai skills.

 In April 2019 Dikmans was cast in four-episode Ford "Like You Mean It" mini-series alongside world champion surfer Harley Ingleby, Australian DJ Tigerlily, and motivational speaker and podcaster Matt Purcell.

 In July 2019 Dikmans appeared in the Maybelline "Generation Fluid" campaign covering her varied career.
 The same month she was featured on the Top 10 Fashion Models in Melbourne by Australia's Top Models alongside Alice Burdeu, Montana Cox, Martha Christie, among others.

 In January 2020 Dikmans was on the Fitness First Australia magazine cover.